OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 For example, if you were to place a file in the folder `Documents` called `myResource.txt` you would be able to specify a relative path in the `myfile.txt` file with this relative path: `./myResource.txt`. **Important**: these files must be located in the same folder.

-To use a path in an asset, you can either use a absolute path or a relative path.
+When loading a resource in an asset, you can either use an absolute path or a relative path.

 ## Using paths in assets